fwdrxyy/Nyxx/README.md

 - My Discord: **fwdrxyy_**

 # Any questions to ask about Nyxx?
 Feel free to dm me on Discord!
-Or, email me! my Discord and Email are in the section above this one.